Vivek563/Institute-of-Professional-Studies/README.md

-### In this project, a website was designed for the Institute of Professional Studies, University of Allahabad, the team working on this project consists of Two members namely, Prakhar Verma, and Vivek Maurya.
+### In this project, a website was designed for the 'Institute of Professional Studies, University of Allahabad'.
+The team consists of two members namely, Prakhar Verma, and Vivek Maurya.

 ## Glimpses of the website